merkle-open/terrific-micro-extensions/Lorem-Ipsum-Generator/README.md

     require_once( __DIR__ . '/extensions/Lorem-Ipsum-Generator/lorem.php' );

-and use it in your views & modules with echoes.
+and use it in your views & components with echoes.

 [README](http://ernscht.github.io/Lorem-Ipsum-Generator)